Home » Engineering » mechanical engineering » Different types of Materials used in mechanical engineering and their properties

 Technological Properties

-4. Malleability-is the property of a material due to which it can be easily rolled into sheets.
+4. Malleability-is allows a material to roll easily into sheets.

-7. Ductility-is the property of a material due to which it can be easily drawn into wires.
+7. Ductility-is allows a material to draw easily into wires.

 Conclusion